 The Nest Cam IQ Indoor Wi-Fi is a technological marvel with facial recognition and the ability to follow movement.
 It is hard not to be impressed by the clear video and simple design with a user-friendly app and simple set up.
 We like the two-way talk and the ability to use it anywhere with wi-fi.
 However, the Nest app doesn't play well with other apps or while making phone calls, so uninterrupted monitoring requires a device outside your phone.
-And, it is the most expensive option we reviewed with a price almost twice that of the Nest Cam Indoor Wi-Fi (which has much in common with the IQ).
+And, it is the most expensive option we reviewed.
 While we had fun with this camera and think the features are undeniably cool, it is hard to justify the higher price for features that aren't baby-centric and are virtually useless for baby.
-The IQ failed to earn an award for this reason in favor of its less expensive, less feature loaded brother.
-However, if money is no object and you see yourself repurposing this monitor in the future for security, you might very well be wooed by the IQ.

 Nest Cam IQ Indoor Wi-Fi Review